 Cool in tin for 8-10 minutes, run a butter knife around the sides then remove onto cooling rack to cool for 30-60 minutes before icing while it’s still a bit warm.

-Add ingredients to a mixing bowl and use wooden spoon to mix briskly until smooth and of drizzling consistency; add a bit more milk if needed.
+Add ingredients to a mixing bowl and use wooden spoon to mix briskly until smooth and of drizzling consistency.

 Note: Cake keeps well in an airtight container at room temperature for up to 3 days